Choose another writer in this calendar:

 At the age of sixty-four, Whitman settled in a little house on Mickle Street in Camden, New Jersey, where he spent almost the rest of his life.
 He was taken care of by a widow he had befriended.
 His reputation, which was shadowed by his outspokenness on sexual matters, began to rise after recognition in England by Algerton Charles Swinburne, Anne Gilchrist, and Edward Carpenter.
 In 1871 Whitman politely declined Gilchrist's offer of marriage.
 Visitors from abroad also included in 1882 the Irish playwright Oscar Wilde, who said that "there is no one in this wide great world of America whom I love and honor so much".

 A story of Whitman's later years, told by a publisher, reveals that the author never lost his self-esteem during his last years.
 Whitman had entered with his ruffled beard and sombrero the lobby of the Hotel Albert in New York and every man in it raised his newspaper to hide his face from Whitman.
 He turned and went out.
 The publisher, for some reason, followed him and asked who he was.
 The man said: "I am Walt Whitman.
-If you'll lend me a dollar, you will be helping immortality to stumble on." (from The March of Literature by Ford Madox Ford, 1938) Jorge Luis Borges has seen Whitman as the hero of his epic, a character he yearned to be: "Thus, on one page of the work, Whitman is born on Long Island; on others, in the South.
-Thus, in one of the mostly authentic sections of "Song of Myself," he relates a heroic episode of the Mexican War and says he heard the story told in Texas, a place he never went." (from The Total Library, 1999)
+If you'll lend me a dollar, you will be helping immortality to stumble on."
+(The March of Literature by Ford Madox Ford, 1938, p.
+775) Jorge Luis Borges has seen Whitman as the hero of his epic, a character he yearned to be: "Thus, on one page of the work, Whitman is born on Long Island; on others, in the South.
+Thus, in one of the mostly authentic sections of "Song of Myself," he relates a heroic episode of the Mexican War and says he heard the story told in Texas, a place he never went."
+(The Total Library by Jorge Luis Borges, 1999, p.
+447)

 In 1881 there appeared a newly augmented edition of Leaves of Grass.
 A collection of his newspaper pieces, November Boughs, came out in 1888 .
 His final volume was the 'Deathbed' edition of Leaves of Grass, which he prepared in 1891-92.
 It concludes with the prose piece 'A Backward Glance O'er Travel'd Roads', in which he attempts to explain his life and work.
 Whitman died on March 26, 1892, in Camden.